EricThomson/gigadetector/readme.md

     python gigatest_folder.py

 This runs the faster-rcnn on each image in `gigadetector/data/` (there are three we downloaded by default).
 It takes 3-5 minutes per image, as they are very large.
 The results are saved in `data/processed/gigafolder_od_results.pkl`.

-Once finished, you can narrow down the bounding boxes with:
+Next, you can narrow down the bounding boxes with:

     python bb_extract_folder.py